akhilamod/Car_price_prediction/README.md

 ![image](https://user-images.githubusercontent.com/86396532/123308720-a2737c00-d541-11eb-84d4-59aea23d6e9b.png)

 The density function shows that majority of the cars that were sold in secondary market were driven for around 50,000km or less.
+But further down we will see that Kms_driven hardly has any relationship with the Selling_price of the car and hence would be dropped while model training.

 ![image](https://user-images.githubusercontent.com/86396532/123308933-ec5c6200-d541-11eb-9776-0b64b9e1c71b.png)